bguiz/blog-bguiz/src/posts/2021-04-04-metrics-tracking-software-teams.md

   Locus of control, quantitative vs qualitative, and antagonist functions.
 ---

-There are a number of ways in which Software teams get measured on their productivity, output, and deliverables.
-These come from a wide variety of schools of thought - ranging from management consulting or MBA type thinking (see OKRs, OGSMs, et cetera) through to Agile or Project Management type thinking (see Sprint Burndowns, et cetera).
-I’ve worked in various teams that have implemented these in various forms.
-I hope to bring out some of the key things that I’ve learned along the way; with an opinion or two along the way!
+When it is time to start designing metrics for your team - KPIs, OKRs, OGSMs, Sprint Burndowns et cetera - it can be pretty challenging, with many different decisions to be made.

-These approaches all assume that what gets measured gets worked on… Ideally!
+These approaches are based on the belief that what gets measured gets worked on.By incorporating metrics and by tracking them, the idea is that output and productivity will increase.

 When you actually put theory into practice, you almost immediately have to grapple with many decisions - both macro-level and micro-level.

-This post focuses on the macro-level decisions.
-In particular, we’ll explore **locus of control**, **quantitative vs qualitative**, and **antagonist functions**.
-I believe that these have an outsized influence/ impact upon decisions regarding metrics tracking for software teams.
+I’ve worked in teams that have implemented metrics and tracking in various forms - ranging from MBA-type to Project Management schools of thought - and have noticed that there are three particular macro-level decisions that have an outsized influence and impact on software teams:  **Locus of control**, **quantitative vs qualitative**, and **antagonist functions**.
 ## Locus of Control

+How much control does your team have over the outcome of a particular metric?

 ![Locus of Control - What if I told you it was a false choice all along?](/images/posts/metrics-tracking-software-teams--locus-of-control.jpeg)

-When designing a metric for yourself or for your team, it is critical to be aware of how much control you/ your team have over it.

-- Is it primarily determined by whether or not your team is able to perform specific actions, within a particular deadline?
+- Is the metric primarily determined by whether or not your team is able to perform specific actions, within a particular deadline?
-- Otherwise, is it primarily determined by whether or not others within the organisation?
+- Otherwise, is the metric primarily determined by whether or not others within the organisation?
 Perhaps even others who are outside your organisation?
 - In the latter case, how much influence does your team have?

-In practice these two alternatives are usually not binary, more of a  a sliding scale.
+In practice these two alternatives are usually not binary, more of  a sliding scale.

 ### Suggestions regarding Locus of Control